 The handbook "Shepherd the Flock Of God' deals with the structure, organization, and rules of the Jehovah's Witnesses.

 Individuals demonstrate their allegiance to Jehovah by obeying 'the faithful and discreet slave' Matthew 24:45, by speaking in agreement, attending meetings, participating, volunteering at Kingdom Halls, and reporting 'field service' activity, - i.e. going door to door preaching the 'good news'.
 Anyone who doesn't do these things is considered a 'spiritually weak' person.

 Obedience, loyalty, and full cooperation without disagreement is expected of all Jehovah's Witnesses.
 The rules are written in such a way that any inactive Jehovah's Witness who has a negative influence on the organization can become a target for excommunication.
-Faithful Jehovah's Witnesses are expected to be actively involved, doing as much as they can for Jehovah's organization.
+Faithful Jehovah's Witnesses are expected to be actively involved, doing as much as they can for Jehovah's organization (the Watchtower).

 page 50.
 Elders also give private counsel in the 'sensitive' areas of 'dress and grooming and entertainment'. ... 'before bad trends progress too far'.